siidheesh/regex/README.md

 <sub>\* might not be possible with a FA-based engine<sub>

-<sub>† negative lookarounds are greedy, i.e they'll reject if the expression is found _anywhere_ ahead of (or behind) the current pos<sub>
+<sub>† negative lookarounds are greedy, i.e they'll reject if the expression is found _anywhere_ ahead of (resp. behind) the current pos<sub>